ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.device-watcher/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 2.9.1 (2023-04-27)

+-   (ciddi89) Removed: Function for error handling (not neccessary)

+### 2.9.0 (2023-04-26)

+-   (ciddi89) Fixed: Deactivated instances were not displayed in the daily message about deactivated instances
+-   (ciddi89) Added: Viessmann devices, Homekit-Controller devices
+-   (ciddi89) Improvements: Text of overview messages

 ### 2.8.5 (2023-04-20)

 -   (ciddi89) Fixed: Error that instances can not be added to the blacklist because of the popup message [#172](https://github.com/ciddi89/ioBroker.device-watcher/issues/172)